 Using your hands to make what you need or desire has long been a regular practice among the creative minds and curious spirits of Western North Carolina.
 If you can’t find it or afford it, you build it.

-This region has a storied history of handmade crafts, ranging from weaving to woodworking, pottery to jewelry.
+This region has a storied history of handmade crafts and visual arts.
 From the passed-down traditions of basket weaving and stonework of the Eastern Band of Cherokee Indians to the arts of metalsmithing and glassblowing, there has always been a rich atmosphere of creation in these parts.

-Throughout the year, WNC plays host to numerous art and craft festivals, shows, and exhibits.
+Throughout the year, art lovers take advantage of the innumerable artisan galleries in every downtown and home studios dotting the mountainous landscape.
+WNC also plays host to numerous art and craft festivals, shows, and exhibits.
 These venues provide crafters with a platform to share their wares with locals and visitors in search for that perfect piece.

 And in a 21st century global society, many of these cherished skills can fall through the cracks, gone forever.
 But, luckily, that’s not the case in WNC.

-Along with innumerable artisan galleries in every downtown and home studios dotting the mountainous landscape, there’s also a handful of renowned academic institutions promoting and teaching the specific skills to the next generation of crafters.
-From the acclaimed Penland School of Crafts in Bakersville to the professional crafts program at Haywood Community College in Clyde, the future of handmade items is not only in safe hands, it’s revitalizing what it means to make something and be able to find a market for it.
+A handful of renowned academic institutions are promoting and teaching specific skills to the next generation of crafters, ensuring that the future of handmade items is in safe hands.
+Institutions like the acclaimed Penland School of Crafts in Bakersville and the professional crafts program at Haywood Community College in Clyde are revitalizing what it means to make something and be able to find a market for it.

-With textile crafting a large part of the heritage in WNC, the students are not only preserving traditional skills, they’re perpetuating them.
+Textile crafting is a large part of the heritage in WNC.
+The students at HCC are not only preserving traditional skills, they’re perpetuating them.

 “It’s about staying in touch with history,” Putansu said.
 “It’s maintaining that thread through generations, time, and history.
 It’s about what we do, the objects we make, and it’s really important that history doesn’t get lost.”

 Building on History with an Eye toward the Future